Understanding AI Reasoning: Types, Importance, and Applications

 Neuro-symbolic AI

 Neuro-symbolic AI marks a change in artificial intelligence by merging two distinct methods: neural networks and symbolic AI.
-This combined model uses the pattern recognition skills of neural networks along with the logical reasoning abilities of symbolic systems.
-By merging these methods, neuro-symbolic AI aims to address the weaknesses found in each approach when used separately.
+This combined model uses the pattern recognition skills of neural networks with the logical reasoning abilities of symbolic systems.
+By merging these methods, neuro-symbolic AI aims to address weaknesses found in each approach when used separately.

 Neural Networks